earthsteading/Earthship/pre-pre-build.md

  1. get to know the seasons, weather patterns, azimuths, ecosystems, flora, fauna and neighbors/community.
  2. start applying for all your permits from the local council (see list below).
  3. start improving/building your infrastructure: gravel roads, fences, bridges, etc.
+ 4. start recruiting tradies and/or volonteer builders (see Earthship Whitecard training)

 The below page is intended to provide guidance to owner-builders on how to live on site throughout the build (minimum of 9 months with tradies, average ownwer-builder without trades 2-5 years).